vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/103/01_saMvatsaraM_shashayAnA.md

 title = "01"

 +++
 This first vs. is in Anuṣṭubh, as opposed to the rest of the hymn, which is Triṣṭubh, and it reads like a scene-setting introduction.
-Old suggests that it’s an addition.
+Oldenberg suggests that it’s an addition.

 The natural history phenomenon corresponding to the “year-long vow” (saṃvatsarám … vrata-[cāríṇaḥ]) undertaken by the frogs is surely estivation, as was already suggested by H. H. Bender in 1917 (“On the Naturalistic Background of the ‘Frog-Hymn,’ RV VII.
 103,” JAOS 37: 186-91).
 The rains (here embodied in Parjanya) trigger the emergence of the frogs, in a frenzy to mate—what is known as “explosive breeding.”
 A loud chorus of male vocalizations attends the mating, calling females to the breeding place.